Stochastic Inflation in Numerical Relativity: Stochastic Numerical Relativity

 With \textsc{GRTeclyn} as its core, \textsc{ISTORIz}\footnote{ \textsc{I}nflationary \textsc{STO}chastic \textsc{R}elativity \textsc{I}ntegrator for \textsc{z}eta. } enables the specific study of inflation together with the stochastic sources derived above.
 In its current version, \textsc{ISTORIz} sets NR parameters to fairly simple values.
 The AMR is switched off together with the damping of the constraints (CCZ4 \cite{CCZ41,CCZ42}), the gauge choice is that of geodesic slicing (cosmic time, $\alpha=1$, $\beta^i=0$), and we use periodic boundary conditions.
 Up to caveats of studying cosmological spacetimes in NR \cite{aurrekoetxea24}, these only constitute arbitrary choices to which the software is not limited.
 Given the spectral nature of our stochasticity, using \textsc{AMReX}-based software, such as \textsc{GRTeclyn}, has additional advantages because of the built-in off-loaded Fast Fourier Transform (FFT) capabilities.
 Key components of \textsc{ISTORIz} are: \begin{itemize} \item[i)] Reading of inflationary background initial conditions ($\phi_b^\circledast$, $\Pi_b^\circledast$, $K_b^\circledast$, $X_b^\circledast$) and spectral initial conditions for the curvature perturbation on comoving hypersurface (${\cal R}_k^\circledast$ and $\dot{\cal R}_k^\circledast$ for each $k$ of the discrete Fourier lattice).
-In this work, these are all provided by the \textsc{STOIIC} generator presented in \cite{Launay2025}, using \textit{oscode} \cite{Agocs20} to solve the Mukhanov-Sasaki equation from deep subHubble initialisation (time ${\cal N}_0$) to the start of the simulation (time ${\cal N}^{\circledast}$) when the first mode enters the defined IR ($\sigma$-dependent). \item[ii)] Random draw of the real space Gaussian discrete fields $\boldsymbol{{\cal R}}^\circledast(\boldsymbol{x})$ and $\partial_t\boldsymbol{{\cal R}}^\circledast(\boldsymbol{x})$ from the input spectra (see methodology in \cite{Launay2025} and \cite{Florio2024}), and, in parallel to the BSSN evolution, evolution of the Mukhanov-Sasaki eq. \eqref{eq:Req} in real space in its well-posed formulation eq.~\eqref{eq:ReqISTORIZ1}.
-Stochastic backreaction can be switched on in this evolution, by promoting background quantities such as $\gamma$, $K_b$ or $X_b$ to their local spatial value. \item[iii)] At each time step, the discrete stochastic contribution is computed by i) Transforming $\boldsymbol{{\cal R}}(t,\boldsymbol{x})$ and $\partial_t\boldsymbol{{\cal R}}(t,\boldsymbol{x})$ to Fourier space, ii) Computing $\int_t^{t+\Delta t}\boldsymbol{{\cal S}}_{X}(u,k)du$, $X=\left\{\Pi, K, A_{ij}\right\}$, iii) Transforming back to real space ${\cal F}^{-1}\{\cdot\}$, iv) Adding this stochastic noise to each r.h.s. of the discretised BSSN, to satisfy the constraints up to ${\cal O}(\text{noise}^2)$.
-See Section \ref{app:schemes} for details on the stochastic scheme. \end{itemize}
+In this work, these are all provided by the \textsc{STOIIC} generator presented in \cite{Launay2025}, using \textit{oscode} \cite{Agocs20} to solve the Mukhanov-Sasaki equation from deep subHubble initialisation (time ${\cal N}_0$) to the start of the simulation (time ${\cal N}^{\circledast}$) when the first mode enters the ($\sigma$-dependent) IR sector. \item[ii)] Random draw of the real space Gaussian discrete fields $\boldsymbol{{\cal R}}^\circledast(\boldsymbol{x})$ and $\partial_t\boldsymbol{{\cal R}}^\circledast(\boldsymbol{x})$ from the input spectra (see methodology in \cite{Launay2025}), and, in parallel to the BSSN evolution, evolution of the Mukhanov-Sasaki eq. \eqref{eq:Req} in real space in its well-posed formulation eq.~\eqref{eq:ReqISTORIZ1}.
+Stochastic backreaction can be switched on in this evolution, by promoting background quantities such as $\phi_b$, $K_b$ or $X_b$ to their local spatial value.
+This defines one of three currently implemented levels of backreaction (\textit{level 2 backreaction}), as discussed and compared in Appendix \ref{app:stochback}. \item[iii)] Initialization of the coarse-grained ($\phi^{\circledast,>}$, $\Pi^{\circledast,>}$, $K^{\circledast,>}$, $X^{\circledast,>}$) at the initial simulation time $t^{\circledast}$ by applying the procedure used in \cite{Launay2025} to the coarse-grained initial conditions $\big(W*\boldsymbol{{\cal R}}\big)(t^\circledast,\boldsymbol{x})$ and $\partial_t\big(W*\boldsymbol{{\cal R}}\big)(t^\circledast,\boldsymbol{x})$. \new{This is necessary since there are minor but non-zero contributions from $W$ being close to, but not exactly $0$ at $t^{\circledast}$ for the modes of interest.
+If this is not accounted for, we observe a detectable lack of accuracy in the spectrum of the first (low $k$) modes entering the simulations.} \item[iv)] At each RK4 time step, the discrete stochasticity is given by \begin{itemize} \item[a)] Fourier transform of $\boldsymbol{{\cal R}}(t,\boldsymbol{x})$ and $\partial_t\boldsymbol{{\cal R}}(t,\boldsymbol{x})$ \item[b)] Integration $\int_t^{t+\Delta t}\boldsymbol{{\cal S}}_{\left\{\Pi, K, A_{ij}\right\}}(u,k)du$ \item[c)]Inverse Fourier Transform ${\cal F}^{-1}\{\cdot\}$ \item[d)] Addition of the stochastic noise to each r.h.s. of the discretised BSSN. \end{itemize} This ensures the satisfaction of the constraints up to ${\cal O}(\text{noise}^2)$.
+The stochastic scheme is detailed in Appendix \ref{app:schemes}. \end{itemize}